 A constructive termination arises where the employer, in the absence of any justifiable reasons for dismissal, proceeds to “construct” circumstances that will bring about a dismissal.
 A unilateral change to a contract may amount to a constructive dismissal.
 For the Court to hold that a constructive dismissal has occurred, the following must be established by the employee: –

-That the employee would have continued working had the employer not created the intolerable work environment; and
+- That the employee would have continued working had the employer not created an intolerable work environment;

 The Court may ignore the change/amendment and uphold the earlier contractual terms.
 See: –